15 Money-Saving Ideas That Will Make You $1,200 Richer

 Become more energy efficient

 Not only will using less gas and electricity save money on your bills, it’s good for the environment, too, says Tracy.
 A few painless ways to cut your bill include unplugging devices when they’re not in use, washing larger loads of laundry on fewer occasions, turning off lights, and layering up on clothes while turning the thermostat down a few degrees in winter.
-Here are 19 sneaky ways to save money on everyday objects.

 You save: $70 each month